| Real Name | Roman Arkadyevich Abramovich |

 Vladimir Putin

 Early in his presidency, Putin established a clear hierarchy where oligarchs maintain their assets and privileges in exchange for staying out of politics and pledging complete allegiance to Putin.
 Under Putin, Russian oligarchs were obliged to obey the state and to show social responsibility and those who challenged the Kremlin ended up in exile or in prison.
-Abramovich followed suit with this arrangement.[4]
+Abramovich was complicit with this arrangement.[3]

 When Putin came to power, he wanted control of the media, particularly the TV channels.
-Abramovich was an intermediary in these plans, buying channels and transferring them to friends of Putin, thereby getting praise from Putin.[105]
+Abramovich was an intermediary in these plans, buying channels and transferring them to friends of Putin, earning praise from Putin.[126]
+Abramovich acquired a 49% stake in ORT for $80 million; he gifted the stake to Putin.[48]

 Chris Hutchins, a biographer of Putin, described the relationship between Putin and Abramovich as like that between a father and a favourite son.
 In the early 2000s, Abramovich said that when he addressed Putin he uses the Russian language's formal "вы" (like Spanish "usted" or German "Sie"), as opposed to the informal "ты" (like Spanish "tú" or German "du") as a mark of respect for Putin's seniority.[6]
 Within the Kremlin, Abramovich was referred to as "Mr. A".[127]